Quick Summary

 In the below case, “h1” and “p” are both root elements of the component.

-Composition API is an addition in Vue 3 and establishes a flexible way to organize code.
-The critical difference between Vue2 and Vue3 is the Composition API and how they handle the organization and component logic.
+It is an addition to Vue 3 that establishes a flexible way to organize code.
+The critical difference between Vue2 and Vue3 is the Composition API and how they handle organization and component logic.

 As you can see below, the component logic is separated into various parts, which makes it harder to understand and maintain